-The port windows are secured by cam action locks.
-The locks should be adjusted so they are tight enough to seal the windows in the closed position, but not so tight that they break the plastic.
+Ventilation to the head compartment is provided by an opening port window.
+The port window is secured by cam action locks.
+The locks should be adjusted so they are tight enough to seal the window in the closed position, but not so tight that they break the plastic.